MABe22: A Multi-Species Multi-Task Benchmark for Learned Representations of Behavior: Datasheets

 \dsquestionex{How will the dataset will be distributed (e.g., tarball on website, API, GitHub)}{Does the dataset have a digital object identifier (DOI)?}

-\dsanswer{The dataset is available on the Caltech public data repository at \href{https://data.caltech.edu/records/20186}{https://data.caltech.edu/records/20186}, where it will be retained indefinitely and available for download by all third parties.
-The data.caltech.edu posting has accompanying DOI \href{https://doi.org/10.22002/D1.20186}{https://doi.org/10.22002/D1.20186}.
+\dsanswer{The dataset is available on the Caltech public data repository at \href{https://data.caltech.edu/records/rdsa8-rde65}{https://data.caltech.edu/records/rdsa8-rde65}.
+A previous version, containing only the trajectory data, is available at \href{https://data.caltech.edu/records/20186}{https://data.caltech.edu/records/20186}.
+The data will be retained indefinitely and available for download by all third parties.
+The data.caltech.edu posting has accompanying DOI \href{https://doi.org/10.22002/rdsa8-rde65}{https://doi.org/10.22002/rdsa8-rde65}.

-The dataset as used for the MABe Challenge (lacking hidden task labels) is available for download on the AIcrowd page, located at (\href{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022/problems/mabe-2022-mouse-triplets}{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022/problems/mabe-2022-mouse-triplets}).
+The dataset as used for the MABe Challenge (lacking hidden task labels) is available for download on the AIcrowd page, located at (\href{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022/problems/mabe-2022-mouse-triplets-video-data}{https://www.aicrowd.com/challenges/multi-agent-behavior-challenge-2022/problems/mabe-2022-mouse-triplets-video-data}).

 }

 \dsquestion{When will the dataset be distributed?}